Slow Agile: Cracking the Business Agility Nut

 How to choose the right tools for a successful Agile transformation

-This is the second article of a series dealing with achieving successful Business Agility transformations.
-Read the first one here: Slow Agile: Removing the Obstacles from Agile Transformations.
+This is the second article of a series of four exploring how to achieve successful Business Agility transformations.
+Read the first one here: Slow Agile: Business Agility for Complex Times.

 Business Agility in a Nutshell

-In a complex, disruptive environment, like the one we currently experience globally, organizations either adopt Business Agility as a way of operating their businesses or are condemned to languish, or worse still, to perish.
+In a complex, disruptive environment like the one we currently experience globally, organizations either adopt Business Agility as a way of operating their businesses or are condemned to languish or, worse still, to perish.
 There is no middle ground to that.
-However, the road to transforming an existing business to reach Business Agility can be long, winding, and full of challenges, therefore, I have written these articles as a map that will help you save time, money, and avoid costly blockages, while you journey through the territory of a BA transformation.
+However, the road to transforming an existing business to reach Business Agility can be long, winding, and full of challenges; therefore, I have written these articles as a map that will help you save time and money, and avoid costly blockages, while you journey through the territory of a BA transformation.

 First of all, here are some basic facts:

-- Agile: Relating to or denoting a method of project management, used especially for software development, that is characterized by the division of tasks into short phases of work and frequent reassessment and adaptation of plans.
-Oxford Dictionary
+- Agile: Relating to or denoting a project management method used primarily for software development, characterized by dividing tasks into short phases of work and frequent reassessment and adaptation of plans.
+Oxford Dictionary.

 - Agility is not Agile, and Agile does not guarantee Agility.